 Leading the Group

 - You Can Do This!
-Many teachers want to incorporate African drumming into their curriculum or cultural units, but feel intimidated by not being a "drummer" or not having any factilitation experience.
+Many teachers want to incorporate African drumming into their curriculum or cultural units, but feel intimidated by not being a "drummer" or not having any facilitation experience.
 Our answer to this is, you don't have to be an expert djembe technician to give students the opportunity to discover the joys of African percussion.
 Take advantage of the resources professional drum circle facilitators have created for use by teachers and music therapists.

 - Start Small: We have spoken with teachers who feel they have to have the entire ensemble all at once in order to start an African community drumming unit in their classrooms.
 The fact is, most of the teachers we know who have been successful at creating programs have started small, with 1 or 2 djembes and maybe a shaker, often self-financed, and have built the instrument collection slowly.
 We have been told that as teachers can show that they already have something going and want to add to an existing program, it is much easier to get funding.
 And, large amounts of money don't often become available for this kind of thing, but smaller grants and other funding sources are much easier to come by, which can be used here and there to build the program.

-- Be Thorough: Many teachers who have been determined to build an African drum program have had to discover less well known sources, such as grant programs on the internet, or in their local communitites.
-At-risk youth and socially dysfuncational students are often those who are most blessed by African drum programs, as shown by verifyable studies (see links above), which helps widen the funding base for your program.
+- Be Thorough: Many teachers who have been determined to build an African drum program have had to discover less well known sources, such as grant programs on the internet, or in their local communities.
+At-risk youth and socially dysfunctional students are often those who are most blessed by African drum programs, as shown by verifiable studies (see links above), which helps widen the funding base for your program.
 Unfortunately we cannot publish a list here of all available non-traditional sources, but teachers have told us that somehow the money can be found by the teachers who are convinced of the benefits of African drumming for their students.

 - Get 15% Off!
-When you place an order that will be shipped to a commercial address where a verifyable youth program is currently operating, you can use the Promotional Code "SCHOOL", and a 15% discount will automatically be applied to your order.
+When you place an order that will be shipped to a commercial address where a verifiable youth program is currently operating, you can use the Promotional Code "SCHOOL", and a 15% discount will automatically be applied to your order.
 This offer is not available on package specials, and does not apply to shipping costs.
 Only one Promotional Code can be used for each individual order.